 \subsection{Theoretical remarks}

-The general family of nearest regression estimators, under weak regularity conditions, were shown to be estimators uniformly consistent with probability one and the corresponding rate of convergence is near-optimal \citep{cheng1984}.
-More recently, \cite{jiang2019} proved the non asymptotic uniform rates of consistency for the $k$-$NN$ regression\footnote{For more asymptotic results the reader is addressed to the references cited within \citep{jiang2019}.}.
-The proof of consistency of the $\alpha$-$k$-$NN$ regression estimator falls within the work of \cite{lian2011} who dealt with the case of the response variable belonging in a separable Hilbert space. \cite{lian2011} investigated the rates of strong (almost sure) convergence of the $k$-$NN$ estimate under finite moment conditions and exponential tail condition on the noises.
+The general family of nearest regression estimators, under weak regularity conditions, were shown to be uniformly consistent with probability one and the corresponding rate of convergence is near-optimal \citep{cheng1984}.
+More recently, \cite{jiang2019} proved the non-asymptotic uniform rates of consistency for the $k$--$NN$ regression\footnote{For more asymptotic results, see the references cited within \cite{jiang2019}.}.
+The proof of consistency of the $\alpha$--$k$--$NN$ regression estimator falls within the work of \cite{lian2011} who dealt with the case of the response variable belonging in a separable Hilbert space. \cite{lian2011} investigated the rates of strong (almost sure) convergence of the $k$--$NN$ estimate under finite moment conditions and exponential tail condition on the noises.
 Recall that the simplex in Equation (\ref{simplex}) is a $D-1$ Hilbert space \citep{pawlowsky2001}.
-However, results for the $\alpha$-$k$-$NN$ and $\alpha$-kernel regressions are much harder to derive due to the introduction of the power parameter $\alpha$ and are not considered here.
+However, results (asymptotic properties) for the $\alpha$--$k$--$NN$ regression is much harder to derive due to the introduction of the power parameter $\alpha$ and are not considered here.